ceciewart/ceciewart/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Cecilia but feel free to call me Ceci :-)
 =================================================================================================================================================================

-I am a psych graduate with a love for tech and learning to code.
+I am a psych graduate with a love for tech and currently learning to code.
 ----------------------------------------------------------------

 My background is in behavioural therapies, special needs and healthcare administration.
 I have always